-General and administrative expenses for the three months ended July 31, 2023 and 2022 were \$2.9 million and \$2.4 million, an increase of \$542,000, or 22.6%, respectively.
-General and administrative expenses are primarily comprised of compensation, insurance, professional fees, IT, and depreciation and amortization expenses.
-The increase was primarily due to an increase in bad debt expense and provision for credit losses of approximately \$160,000 and non-cash stock-based compensation expense.
+General and administrative expenses for the three months ended July 31, 2024 and 2023 were \$2.5 million and \$2.9 million, respectively, a decrease of \$413,000, or 14.0%.
+General and administrative expenses are primarily comprised of compensation, insurance, professional fees, IT and depreciation and amortization expenses.
+The decrease for the three months ended July 31, 2024 was primarily from a decrease in compensation and employee recruitment expenses.